Logo

 The PJC 'Fast Track' Programme

 One of the most frequently asked questions from our parents is how best to support their child with their practice.
-At PJC, we are so committed to providing outstanding progress for our students at fantastic value for money, and our 'PJC Fast Track Programme' works in addition to our Young Beginners Programme or Intermediates Programme and is designed to provide an opportunity to accelerate the rate of progress of our students by providing bi-weekly support for students and their parents to help with their practice at home!
+At PJC, we are so committed to providing outstanding progress for our students at fantastic value for money, and our 'PJC Fast Track Programme' works in addition to our Young Beginners Programme or Intermediates Programme and is designed to provide an opportunity to accelerate the rate of progress of our students by providing between-lesson support for students and their parents to help with their practice at home!

 How Will the Fast Track Programme Improve Progress?